ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

 The pipeline process will take scanned images that are digitized into CZI files and make them available in Neuroglancer.
 The process involves the following steps:

-#### Extracting scan images from the CZI files and store them for visualization and computation purposes
+#### Extracting scan images from the CZI files and storing in various formats for visualization and computation purposes
 1. The user enters the initial information into the database.
 The entire process depends on this initial step and will not proceed without this information.
 Throughout the process, the database is checked for variables so it is vital for the correct information to be placed in these tables: